OthmanAmoudi/elixirschool/lessons/en/basics/modules.md

 With the `use` macro we can enable another module to modify our current module's definition.
 When we call `use` in our code we're actually invoking the `__using__/1` callback defined by the provided module.
 The result of the `__using__/1` macro becomes part of our module's definition.
-To get a better understanding how this works let's look at a example:
+To get a better understanding how this works let's look at an example:

 ```elixir
 defmodule Hello do